alphagov/govuk-developer-docs/source/manual/alerts/rabbitmq-idle-consumers.html.md

 review_in: 6 months
 ---

-This check reports a critical error when no consumers are listening to the queue:
+This checks whether the RabbitMQ consumers for a queue have been active in the last 5 minutes.

+When the check fails due to consumers being idle for over 5 minutes, it reports a critical failure indicating the most recent idle time, and the idle times of each consumer connected to RabbitMQ:

 ```
-CRITICAL: "No consumers listening to queue"
+CRITICAL: No activity for X seconds: idle times are [X, Y, Z]
 ```

-Publishing API [sends a heartbeat message][heartbeat_messages] every minute so, in principle, there should always be at least one consumer listening.
+Publishing API [sends a heartbeat message][heartbeat_messages] every minute, so in principle the system should never be in a state in which all consumers have been idle for over 5 minutes.

 ## How this check works

-Icinga connects to RabbitMQ's admin API to check that at least one consumer is running for a given RabbitMQ message queue.
-The queue name indicates the application consuming the queue, e.g. the [email_alert_service] consumer.
+Icinga connects to RabbitMQ's admin API to check on the activity of the consumers of a given RabbitMQ message queue.
+The queue name indicates the consumer, e.g. the [email_alert_service] consumer.

-## Consequences

-If no consumers are listening, messages sent to the queue are not processed and their associated actions are not triggered. e.g. If the `email_alert_service` consumer is not running, content updates produced by publishing-api trigger no email notifications from Email Alert API.

-Unless there is an issue with RabbitMQ itself, enqueued messages are not lost.
-They are stored and will be processed when at least a consumer is running again.

 ## How to investigate